rtCamp/ps-analysis-tool-wiki/Facilitated-Testing.md

 This mode provides a real-world preview.
 Chrome actually disables third-party cookies for a small percentage of its users.
 This allows testers to see how a larger audience might experience the web without these cookies.

-You can learn more about different modes and labels from the [official guide](https://developers.google.com/privacy-sandbox/relevance/setup/web/chrome-facilitated-testing) of Facilitated Testing.
+You can learn more about different modes and labels from the [official guide &#10548;](https://developers.google.com/privacy-sandbox/relevance/setup/web/chrome-facilitated-testing) of Facilitated Testing.

 The PSAT extension now includes a dedicated "Facilitated Testing" menu within the sidebar.
 This menu provides access to helpful guides and resources to learn more about facilitated testing and how it might impact your browsing experience.